-- Microsoft Certificate Services-do the following procedure on any server in the same domain as the Exchange servers that contain emails that you want licensed Connection users to be able to access. - Another application-see the documentation for that application for installation instructions.
-Then skip to the "To Create a Certificate Signing Request" procedure on page 40-9. - An external certification authority-skip to the "To Create a Certificate Signing Request" procedure on page 40-9.
+• Microsoft Certificate Services-do the following procedure on any server in the same domain as the Exchange servers that contain emails that you want licensed Unity Connection users to be able to access.

+- Another application-see the documentation for that application for installation instructions.
+Then skip to the "To Create a Certificate Signing Request in Cisco Unity Connection" procedure on page 42-10. - An external certification authority-skip to the "To Create a Certificate Signing Request in Cisco Unity Connection" procedure on page 42-10.

-To Install the Microsoft Certificate Services Component
+To Install the Microsoft Certificate Services Component in Cisco Unity Connection

-- Step 1 Locate a Windows Server 2003 disc, which you may be prompted to use to complete the installation of the Microsoft Certificate Services component. - Step 2 Log on to Windows by using an account that is a member of the local Administrators group. - Step 3 On the Windows Start menu, click Settings > Control Panel > Add or Remove Programs.

-- Step 4 In the left pane of the Add or Remove Programs control panel, click Add/Remove Windows Components. - Step 5 In the Windows Components dialog box, check the Certificate Services check box.
-Do not change any other items. - Step 6 When the warning appears about not being able to rename the computer or to change domain membership, click Yes. - Step 7 Click Next. - Step 8 On the CA Type page, click Stand-alone Root CA, and click Next.
-(A standalone certification authority (CA) is a CA that does not require Active Directory.) - Step 9 On the CA Identifying Information page, in the Common Name for This CA field, enter a name for the certification authority. - Step 10 Accept the default value in the Distinguished Name Suffix field. - Step 11 For Validity Period, accept the default value of 5 Years. - Step 12 Click Next. - Step 13 On the Certificate Database Settings page, click Next to accept the default values. - If a message appears indicating that Internet Information Services is running on the computer and must be stopped before proceeding, click Yes to stop the services. - Step 14 If you are prompted to insert the Windows Server 2003 disc into the drive, insert either the Cisco Unity Connection disc, which contains the same required software, or a Windows Server 2003 disc. - Step 15 In the Completing the Windows Components Wizard dialog box, click Finish. - Step 16 Close the Add or Remove Programs dialog box.
+- Step 1 Locate a Windows Server 2003 disc, which you may be prompted to use to complete the installation of the Microsoft Certificate Services component. - Step 2 Sign in to Windows by using an account that is a member of the local Administrators group. - Step 3 On the Windows Start menu, select Settings > Control Panel > Add or Remove Programs. - Step 4 In the left pane of the Add or Remove Programs control panel, select Add/Remove Windows Components. - Step 5 In the Windows Components dialog box, check the Certificate Services check box.
+Do not change any other items. - Step 6 When the warning appears about not being able to rename the computer or to change domain membership, select Yes. - Step 7 Select Next. - Step 8 On the CA Type page, select Stand-alone Root CA, and select Next.
+(A standalone certification authority (CA) is a CA that does not require Active Directory.) - Step 9 On the CA Identifying Information page, in the Common Name for This CA field, enter a name for the certification authority. - Step 10 Accept the default value in the Distinguished Name Suffix field. - Step 11 For Validity Period, accept the default value of 5 Years. - Step 12 Select Next. - Step 13 On the Certificate Database Settings page, select Next to accept the default values.

+If a message appears indicating that Internet Information Services is running on the computer and must be stopped before proceeding, select Yes to stop the services.

+- Step 14 If you are prompted to insert the Windows Server 2003 disc into the drive, insert either the Cisco Unity Connection disc, which contains the same required software, or a Windows Server 2003 disc. - Step 15 In the Completing the Windows Components Wizard dialog box, select Finish. - Step 16 Close the Add or Remove Programs dialog box.

-Do the following procedure for each Exchange server that contains emails that you want licensed Connection users to be able to access.
+Do the following procedure for each Exchange server that contains emails that you want licensed Unity Connection users to be able to access.

-To Create a Certificate Signing Request
+To Create a Certificate Signing Request in Cisco Unity Connection